kunal-lalwani/Deep_Learning_LSTM/README.md

 # Deep_Learning_LSTM
 Building a classifier model for the Multivariate Time Series data using LSTM in Keras

+Inspired from this blog: https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/

 This is a three-class classification problem for the given multivariate time series data.
 The "goal" column has three values 0 (no event), 1 (event of type 1), and 2 (event of type 2).